mm-camelcase/k8s-remote-devenv/README.md

 ## Overview

-A cloud based development environment that provides a  remote setup for developing, testing, and debugging Kubernetes-based applications.
+A cloud-based development environment that provides a remote setup for developing, testing, and debugging Kubernetes-based applications.
+This example is deployed to OpenShift, but it could equally be deployed on your public or private Kubernetes clusters using Eclipse Che.

 ### Why remote?